Giving Back: Cause-related work in the Market Research Industry

 The holiday season is the time of year when many people think about giving back.
 In fact, an estimated one-third of all charitable giving is done during the last three months of each year.
-In market research, we are in a unique position to champion humanity and different social, charitable and philanthropic causes - with many companies and foundations making a big difference.
-In this season of giving, we want to highlight just a few of those that are “doing good” in our space.
+In market research, we are in a unique position to champion humanity and different social, charitable, and philanthropic causes - with many companies and foundations making a big difference.
+In this season of giving, we want to highlight a few of those that are “doing good” in our space.

 Respondent rewards that benefit charities

 When we start to talk about doing research for the greater good, we have to profile Research for Good.
 This online sample company actively pursues its passion for doing good and benefitting nonprofit organizations through a unique sample model.
-The company incentivizes respondents by allowing individuals to get their own reward and also making a donation to a charitable organization with every completed survey.
+The company incentivizes respondents by allowing individuals to get their own reward and also donating to a charitable organization with every completed survey.
 Research for Good has a charity partner called Action Against Hunger, which is a global organization that acts against the “causes and effects of hunger.”